ruby-amqp/rubyamqp.info/articles/connecting_to_broker.md

 namely:

  * Unintentional file descriptor sharing
- * The fact that a”forked child process only inherits one thread“:http://bit.ly/fork-and-threads and therefore the EventMachine thread is not inherited
+ * The fact that a [forked child process only inherits one thread](http://bit.ly/fork-and-threads) and therefore the EventMachine thread is not inherited

 #### Using an event handler to spawn one amqp connection per worker